Fedora31/no-hats-bgum/.github/BUGLIST.md

 * The Last Breath
 * Apparition's Aspect
 * Nose Candy, style 1
-* All of the Voodoo-Cursed Souls
+* All of the Voodoo-Cursed Souls (there now exists a separate mod to make them disappear)
 * Baseball Bill's Sports Shine
 * Ritzy Rick's Hair Fixative
 * Texas Slim's Dome Shine